jodelamo/webpack-lab/README.md

 Verify that a bundle has been created and that CSS is included in that bundle.
 Note how this quite dramatically increases the bundle size with various boilerplate code.

+### `05-bundle-with-html`

+Verify that a bundle has been created and that HTML is included in that bundle.